MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/forwarders-resolution-timeouts.md

 If the server manages to contact all forwarders before the RecursionTimeout expires without getting answers, it will try to use the root hints for the name resolution (default setting, unless recursion was disabled at the server level).

-This means that with default settings, a 2008R2 server will be able to query at most 3 forwarders.
+This means that with default settings, a Windows DNS server will be able to query at most 3 forwarders.
 There will not be enough time to arrive to use the fourth forwarder.
-In fact, with default settings on 2008R2 the server will:
+In fact, with default settings the Windows DNS server will:

 - Query the first forwarder after 0 seconds
 - Query the second forwarder after 3.5 seconds